Updated October 8, 2020

 As for your staff, all registered nurses and licensed practical nurses must be registered to practice in your state.
 Training and licensing requirements for non-skilled caregivers (or those that don’t provide medical care) are different for each state, and some have no established training requirements for non-skilled caregivers.
 Many states are reconsidering their training requirements, given the growing need for home healthcare.

-BrightStar Care only hires screened and licensed caregivers, ensuring that patients receive the best possible quality of care.
+BrightStar Care franchisees only hire screened and licensed caregivers, ensuring that patients receive the best possible quality of care.
 Furthermore, every single BrightStar Care location has a registered nurse overseeing each case.
 This top-notch quality of care sets BrightStar Care apart from competitors.

 Guarding Against Fraud

 State regulation of home healthcare agencies helps guard against fraud and protect patients’ best interests.
 With skyrocketing demand for home healthcare services, many new agencies are popping up to meet that demand, but not all offer quality care and firm ethics.

-For example, federal investigators estimate that fraudulent home healthcare providers have billed more than $100 million dollars since 2012.
+For example, federal investigators estimated that fraudulent home healthcare providers have billed more than $100 million dollars between 2012 and 2017.

 As more state authorities recognize the prevalence of home healthcare fraud, it will be increasingly important for prospective home care business owners to align themselves with trusted brands.
 In the face of widespread fraud, consumers will become savvier and seek out agencies with uncompromising standards of care and ethics.
 Additionally, compliance will become more costly for home care companies without established systems.

-BrightStar Care has achieved the highest level of accreditation for a home healthcare business – and we’re the only home health care franchise system to do so.
-Our elite standards enable our franchisees to become Joint Commission accredited, a nationally recognized healthcare standard held by renowned facilities like the Mayo Clinic.
-The Joint Commission has named BrightStar Care an “Enterprise Champion for Quality” for six consecutive years, thanks to our unparalleled standards of care.
+This level of dedication has allowed BrightStar Care to achieve the highest level of accreditation for a home healthcare business.
+Our elite standards enable our franchisees to become Joint Commission accredited, a nationally recognized healthcare standard held by renowned facilities like the Mayo Clinic and Cleveland Clinic.
+The Joint Commission has named BrightStar Care an “Enterprise Champion for Quality” for eight consecutive years, thanks to our unparalleled standards of care – and we’re the only home health care franchise system to do so.